JakeLabate/Framework/README.md

 Of course this will changed based on the content type.

+Might this be broken down into (what we could call) groups?

+A 'social media' group, might be in an email signaure... which may be comprised of all links we have on a person...
+A 'name' group might be anywhere... this may comprised of a first, middle, last and nickname...

+By grouping varaibles... we can consolidate the framework.
+This may also make them re-usable across content types and content type variations.

 ## Data Storage Schema
 What is the ideal schema of the stored brand variables?